Niagara Falls Day Trips from New York

 View of Niagara Falls from an observation deck| ©Cameron Venti

 • Very important!
-Don't forget to bring the necessary documentation for Niagara Falls, as you will be crossing the U.S.-Canadian border on a regular basis.
+Don't forget to bring the necessary documentation for Niagara Falls, as you will be crossing the border between the United States and Canada on a regular basis.

 • If you visit Niagara Falls in the fall, don't miss Niagara Falls Park- the colors of the leaves are beautiful!